+This website is currently unavailable.
 GaelSaoire is the tourism initiative of Údarás na Gaeltachta (The Gaeltacht Authority) and its aim is to develop and promote cultural tourism in Irish-speaking areas.
-GaelSaoire’s website contains information about travel to the Gaeltachtaí, accommodation, events and activities.
+GaelSaoire’s website contained information about travel to the Gaeltachtaí, accommodation, events and activities.

 Phone: (1800) 621 600

 Irish language spelling checker developed by technology services company Cruinneog.

 Address: Cruinneog, 21 Ascaill Oilibhear Pluincéad, Feirm Bhaile na Manach, Contae Bhaile Átha Cliath

 Gaillimh le Gaeilge works in association with Galway City Council, Galway Chamber and other groups to develop the city’s unique Irish image and promote it as a bilingual area.